Iapetus-11/Rainmeter-MCStatus/README.md

 * Download the repository
 * Unzip it into the Documents\\Rainmeter\\Skins folder
 ### OR
-* Download the .rmskin file and run it
+* Download the .rmskin [from the releases page](https://github.com/Iapetus-11/Rainmeter-MCStatus/releases/) file and run it